Domestic Abuse Intervention Worker – Perpetrators

 To apply for this role, please submit your CV, along with a Cover Letter outlining your skills, experience, relevant qualifications and values fit for the role to hr@cranstoun.org.uk.
 Please ensure you clearly state the Job Reference Number on your Cover Letter.

-A new and exciting opportunity has arisen within the organisation to deliver case management interventions across Bristol as part of the Drive Project.
+A new and exciting opportunity has arisen within the organisation to provide administration to support Domestic Abuse case management interventions across Berkshire, as part of the Drive Project.

 Drive is an innovative national project that aims to improve the lives and safety of victims and children, by holding high-risk perpetrators to account.
 The project combines case management of perpetrators with a co-ordinated multi-agency response.